 When hosting and promoting an open house, the most classic and effective strategy to get the word out is by posting real estate open house signs.
-Although most real estate agents default to the standard rectangle or square sign with basic verbiage, there are plenty of ways to make your open house sign unique.
-We’ve created a list of 10 strategies to keep in mind and examples of creative open house signs to help you stand out and drive more interest to your listing.
+Although most real estate agents default to the standard rectangle or square sign with basic verbiage, there are plenty of ways to make your open house sign unique and eye-catching.

 Creating open house signs doesn’t have to be complicated or stressful to be effective.
 To make the design process simple, use VistaPrint’s intuitive editor with dozens of design templates.
 Alternatively, you can upload a custom design for the widest range of sign types, from banners, car magnets, pop-up displays, floor decals, and lightboxes to traditional A-frame yard signs and flags.

 We’ve created a list of 10 creative signs and strategies to keep in mind to help you stand out and drive more interest in your listing.

 Be mindful of sign restrictions from property-owner associations (POAs) and homeowner associations (HOAs).
 Many POAs and HOAs restrict the type of signs you use, like the number of open house signs or feather signs.
 You can scale back your open house signs in the community and still get the word out with conventional yard or sidewalk signs.